jb-alvarado/media_compressor/README.md

 Installation
 --------

 For installing double click it and it will download some tools.
 After that follow the instructions.
+You need write access to C:\Program Files (x86)\BatchMediaCompressor.
+When you don't have it, create this folder manual.

 Using
 --------